-Together, these results demonstrate that \emph{MathSpatial-SRT} provides a sound and parsimonious foundation for spatial reasoning.
+\textbf{Structured Reasoning Annotations.} Beyond standard problem-solution pairs, every item is annotated with structured reasoning traces organized around three atomic operations: \textsc{Correlate} (establishing cross-view correspondences between geometric entities), \textsc{Constrain} (applying geometric and projection rules to enforce consistency), and \textsc{Infer} (deducing latent attributes or final answers).
+Concretely, given a problem $(x,y)$, we use GPT-4o~\citep{gpt4o} to generate operation-level traces $r=(r_1,\dots,r_T)$ under a constrained schema specifying operation type, arguments, and assertion.
+To ensure annotation quality, each trace is validated through a dual-role review scheme: a Reviewer agent audits every step for operation-type errors, contradictions, or missing steps, and a Checker agent rewrites the trace to correct identified issues while preserving the schema.
+This process detects and fixes ${\sim}$10\% of generated traces.

 \textbf{Generation and training.} Given a problem $(x,y)$, we use GPT-4o to generate operation-level traces $r=(r_1,\dots,r_T)$ under a constrained schema (operation type + arguments + assertion).
 We linearize $(r,y)$ into a single sequence and apply supervised fine-tuning.
 This strategy enables models to learn not only to predict correct answers but also to produce interpretable, verifiable reasoning traces that reflect the atomic operation structure.
 To reduce structural or logical noise, each SRT is validated through a dual-role scheme.
 In this process, a Reviewer agent audits every \textsc{CORR/CONS/INFER} step for operation-type errors, contradictions, or missing steps, and a Checker agent rewrites the trace to correct all identified issues while preserving the SRT schema.
-A detailed description of the validation, together with prompt templates and correction statistics, is provided in Appendix~\ref{srt_wkfl}.

-\textbf{Qualitative example.} To illustrate the difference between free-form reasoning and structured traces, Figure~\ref{fig:SRT-1} compares model outputs on the same problem.
-GPT-4o~\citep{gpt4o} produces a partially correct but logically inconsistent explanation, while Qwen2.5-VL-7B~\citep{bai2025qwen2} yields fragmented reasoning with calculation mistakes.
-In contrast, \emph{MathSpatial-SRT} generates a clear sequence of \textsc{Correlate}, \textsc{Constrain}, and \textsc{Infer} steps, leading to the correct answer with transparent intermediate evidence.
-This highlights how structured supervision not only improves accuracy but also yields interpretable reasoning traces.